Y Soft: History

 In late 2014, Y Soft invested a stake in, and later fully acquired, the Czech 3D printer company BE3D.
 Soon after, YSoft SAFEQ was integrated with the be3D printers to create a new product, YSoft BE3D eDee, a 3D printer integrated with YSoft SAFEQ providing print management, workflow and an accounting system.
 In 2015, Y Soft started offering print management and document capture as software as a service (SaaS) by subscription.

 In 2016, the company established YSoft Labs, an internal innovation center focusing on artificial intelligence, robotics, business processes and future developments in 3D printing.
 In July 2016 the YSoft SAFEQ version 6 was introduced as a platform.
 This year, Y Soft joined the Mopria Alliance.
 In 2017 YSoft SAFEQ became the de facto Mopria certified enterprise print server for printing from Android mobile apps.
 The company also opened offices in the UK.

 In 2016, Y Soft released Clerbo, an application serving as a document management system and a process tool.
 The product evolved into an employee lifecycle tool and Learning Experience Platform (LXP) for pre- and onboarding, learning and development, and offboarding.

 In 2017, Y Soft opened an office in China, and moved its manufacturing facility to larger premises.

 In 2019, Y Soft launched BE3D Academy, part of its YSoft BE3D eDee 3D printing education platform, containing resources related to 3D printing for use by teachers.

 Since 2020, Y Soft has been on the board of the United States Chamber of Commerce in the Czech Republic.
 A representative of the company was a board member between 2020 and 2022 and vice president from 2022.

-In 2022, Y Soft launched AIVA, a product branch designed for automated testing of web applications, using robotic technology, computer vision, and machine learning to evaluate product quality and user experience.
-The product was relaunched in 2024 for out-of-the-box blackbox systems and UI test automation and continuous integration.
+In 2022, Y Soft launched AIVA, developed by YSoft Labs as a system for automated testing of physical touchscreen devices, using a robotic arm and camera together with computer vision and machine learning.

 In 2022, Y Soft acquired the Danish cloud print company EveryonePrint, procuring a new office in Copenhagen.
 Using software acquired from EveryonePrint, Y Soft launched two subscription-based cloud print services, SAFEQ Cloud and SAFEQ Managed.
 Following the acquisition, former EveryonePrint CEO Tavs Dalaa became the new Chief Technology Officer of Y Soft.

 In 2025, Y Soft relaunched SAFEQ Cloud as a product family, with SAFEQ Cloud Breeze designed for cloud environments and SAFEQ Cloud Pro for hybrid environments.
 A month later, the company launched a new generation of card readers: MFX4 Reader, MFX4 Mobile, MFX4 Lite, and MFX4 Ultimate.